Jump to

 Grubhub Driver Application Process

-For new food delivery drivers, the process may seem foreign.
-But for anyone experienced working with Uber, Lyft, Postmates, or TaskRabbit, the process will feel very familiar.
 The initial sign-up form is divided into three main parts: required documentation, basic contact information, and Grubhub terms and conditions.

-Once you fill out the form and select “Start Earning,” you’re redirected to a six-question survey.
 The survey verifies that you have a working mobile phone capable of running the Grubhub app, that you’re at least 19 years old, and that you are comfortable dealing with restaurants and people.

 After you submit the survey, you’ll receive an email confirmation from Grubhub and then need to complete an online onboarding session or in-person interview.
-It’s less of an interview and more of a driver training.

 The online version is similar to the in-person training, except that the in-person training will get you a Grubhub uniform and delivery bag.
-If you complete the online training, then these items will be sent to you in the mail.

 Now that you have an official driver uniform and understand everything there is to know about food delivery, it’s time to complete your very first order.